4 min read

 • Battery management system (BMS)

 These are all quite big modules, but ECUs can also be for smaller modules.
-For instance, for the A/C control unit, each door or the driver's seat.
+For instance, for the A/C control unit, door control unit or the driver's seat.

 Now that we have a broad understanding of how the ECU works, let's dig deeper into the information that travels to and from the ECU.